 You want your site hosted by a reputable hosting company with minimal downtime, plenty of bandwidth, and backup protection in case something happens to your website files.

 After you find out which hosting company your designer is using, you can then do your own research on the company to check their reputation.
 Check the website for the honsting company and read reviews from some of their customers.

 Since many website designers don’t provide hosting, you’ll have to get it on your own.
-If you’re looking for a good website hosting company, I recommend HostGator and use them to host all my sites and my clients’ websites.
-I’ve used them for over 10 years and had minimal downtime and always received great support from their team when I need it.
+If you’re looking for a good website hosting company, I recommend HostGator as a good value for low-cost hosting.
+I’ve used them to host various site for over 10 years and had minimal downtime and always received great support from their team when I need it.
 You can get a discount on their services by using my coupon code WEBEMINENCE.

 So there you go – 6 basic questions to ask your web designer.
-I’ll make it really easy for you.
-Just copy the text below from the text box and paste it in an email or request form to send to the web designers on your short list.
-It should help you in finding the right website service for you.
+These should help you in finding the right website designer.
 There are plenty of web designers out there so if they don’t respond quickly or you don’t like one of the answers, say “Goodbye!” and move on to the next one.